SYGong/sygong.github.io/_posts/2018-12-01-longest-substring-without-repeating-characters.md

 +               sub_start = char_index[c] + 1
             char_index[c] = i
 ```
-Actually, this is my sub_start solution.
+Actually, this is my first solution.
 It use less space but there are trade-offs. [another implementation on LeetCode](https://leetcode.com/problems/longest-substring-without-repeating-characters/solution/#approach-2-sliding-window)

 ### Remaining length
 ```diff